salimahi/emoji-cipher/readme.md

 Each emoji hides a secret LETTER and NUMBER.
 Every letter is unique, but numbers can repeat.
 Unlock one and you'll get the other.
-There are ten randomly generated puzzles (for now).
+There are no penalties for guessing.
 Good Luck!

 Built with pure **HTML + CSS + JavaScript** — no libraries, no backend.